CamoSAM2: SAM2-oriented Prompt Auto-Refinement for Video Camouflaged Object Detection: Introduction

 \section{Introduction}

-Camouflaged object detection (COD) seeks to identify and segment \textit{hidden objects} that blend seamlessly into their surroundings.
+\IEEEPARstart{C}{AMOUFLAGED} object detection (COD) seeks to identify and segment \textit{hidden objects} that blend seamlessly into their surroundings.
 This task is critical in computer vision with a wide range of applications, including surveillance~\cite{liu2019concealed}, medical image analysis~\cite{fan2020pra,wu2021jcs,ji2022vps,wu2023medical}, and wildlife conservation~\cite{lidbetter2020search}.
 While significant progress has been made in detecting camouflaged objects from a single image, some camouflages in nature remain nearly imperceptible in static scenes, even to the most perceptive predators.
 However, once the concealed prey moves, the concealment is disrupted, making them susceptible to a predator’s attack.
-This natural phenomenon has inspired research into harnessing motion cues to tackle the challenges of camouflaged object detection in videos.
+This natural phenomenon has inspired research into harnessing motion cues to tackle the challenges of camouflaged object detection in videos \cite{yang2021selfsupervised,cheng2022implicit,hui2024implict-explicit,zhang2025emip}.
+While these methods have shown encouraging results, the limited availability of training data often results in overfitting and poor generalization to unseen scenarios.
+Recently, the visual foundation models such as the Segment Anything Model (SAM)~\cite{kirillov2023segment} and its video extension SAM2~\cite{ravi2024sam2} have demonstrated strong generalization capabilities, offering a promising direction for VCOD.